GabrielSCabrera/BanterBot/docs/index.rst

-BanterBot requires several spaCy language models to run, and will automatically download them on first-time initialization, if they are missing -- this process can sometimes take a while.
+BanterBot requires several spaCy language models to run, and will automatically download them on first-time initialization, if they are missing or incompatible -- this process can sometimes take a while.

 Pip (Recommended)
 ~~~~~~~~~~~~~~~~~

-BanterBot is installable using the Python Package Index (PyPi):
+BanterBot can be installed or updated using the Python Package Index (PyPi):

 .. code:: bash

-   python -m pip install banterbot
+   python -m pip install --upgrade banterbot

 Manual
 ~~~~~~